MEISTER97/Movie_poster_classification/README.md

 ## 📁 Dataset

-The dataset contains movie posters along with their corresponding genres.
+The dataset used is from [Kaggle: Movie Genre Classifier Dataset](https://www.kaggle.com/datasets/raman77768/movie-classifier), which contains movie posters and their associated genres.

 Each poster may belong to multiple genres (e.g., Action, Drama, Comedy).

-**Structure:**
-dataset/
-├── train/
-├── val/
-├── tests/
-└── labels.csv

 ---

 ## 🧠 Model